 From strong default options to granular access controls, Doppler helps your team stay protected while offering flexibility around your workflow.

 Reduce Secrets Sprawl Achieve compliance by using Doppler as your team's central source of truth.
-Having a central store eliminates scattered secrets - from your servers and repos to your developers' laptops.
+Having a central store eliminates scattered secrets - from your servers and repositories to your developers' laptops.

 Encrypted Fallback Files The Doppler CLI automatically saves fallback files on disk so that you can continue to use your secrets when offline.
 These files are always encrypted and stored in a folder managed by Doppler.